accelero-cloud/appkernel/README.md

 # appkernel

+**Work in progress / documentation is a progress**

-**Python micro-services made easy**: a beautiful and opinionated micro-service framework which enables you to start a REST application from zero to production within hours.
+**Python micro-services made easy**: a beautiful and opinionated micro-service framework which enables you to start a REST application from zero to production within minutes (no kiddin' literally within minutes).

-We've spent the time on analysing the stack, made the hard choices in terms of Database/ORM/Security/Rate Limiting so you don't have to.
+We've spent the time on analysing the stack, made the hard choices for you in terms of Database/ORM/Security/Rate Limiting so you don't have to.

 ## An example tells more than a thousands of words